EU Sanctions against Russia over Ukraine crisis

 The Story of Mandela

 Nelson Mandela, the revolutionary-turned-prisoner-turned-president who led South Africa out of apartheid and into an era of political and racial reconciliation, passed away on Dec.
 5, 2013.
-As both the father of his nation and its conscience, his remarkable life changed history and its legacy resonates around the world.
+As both the father of his nation, his remarkable life changed history and its legacy resonates around the world.

 EU Trade Policy